Positive pressure personnel suit

 A CDC laboratorian dons an older-model PPPS before entering a Maximum Containment lab, or "suit lab".

-Positive pressure personnel suits (PPPS)—or positive pressure protective suits, informally known as "space suits", "moon suits", "blue suits", etc.—are highly specialized, totally encapsulating, industrial protection inflatable garments worn only within special biocontainment or maximum containment (BSL-4) laboratory facilities.
+Positive pressure personnel suits (PPPS), or positive pressure protective suits, are highly specialized, totally encapsulating, industrial protection inflatable garments worn only within special biocontainment or maximum containment (BSL-4) laboratory facilities.
 These facilities research dangerous pathogens which are highly infectious and may have no treatments or vaccines available.
 These facilities also feature other special equipment and procedures such as airlock entry, quick-drench disinfectant showers, special waste disposal systems, and shower exits.
+PPPS are informally known as "space suits", "moon suits", and "blue suits", among other names.

 The PPPS is a sophisticated variety of personal protective equipment (PPE), a type of hazmat suit, which is air-tight and designed for positive pressure to prevent contamination to the wearer even if the suit becomes damaged.
 BSL-4 cabinets and "Suit Laboratories" have special engineering and design features to prevent hazardous microorganisms from being disseminated into the outside environment.
 These biosafety suites, where PPPSs are used, are suites of laboratory rooms which are essentially equivalent to large Class III biosafety cabinets in which the interiors of the PPPSs serve as the "outside" environment for workers.
 Examples include the biocontainment suites at the U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID) at Fort Detrick, Maryland and the Maximum Containment Facility (MCF) of the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia.